medusajs/medusa/.changeset/twelve-pots-kneel.md

 "@medusajs/medusa": patch
 ---

-Fixes an error thrown when deleing product options on a product without variants
+Fixes an error thrown when deleting product options on a product without variants